gwangil-choi/cubrid-manual/ko/sql/function/analysis_fn.rst

-+:meta-keywords: cubrid aggregate, database aggregate function, curbid analytic, database analytic function +:meta-description: CUBRID Aggregate/Analytic function is used when you want to analyze data and extract some results.
+:meta-keywords: cubrid aggregate, database aggregate function, curbid analytic, database analytic function
+:meta-description: CUBRID Aggregate/Analytic function is used when you want to analyze data and extract some results.

+:tocdepth: 3

 .. role:: red

-:tocdepth: 3

 **************
 집계/분석 함수